 The important thing is that you understand which scholarships are available and which you are eligible to receive.
 Once you see how much support is available and you apply to receive as many scholarships as possible, all that’s left to do is start deciding where your top study abroad destinations are.

-Continue reading our comprehensive study abroad scholarship guide to help you obtain the aid you deserve!
+So, whether you are looking for scholarships for master's programs or a study abroad semester, read our comprehensive study abroad scholarship guide to help you obtain the aid you deserve!
 Or, get started right away by downloading a list of global scholarships for international students!

 The cost of studying abroad can vary greatly depending on the length of your studies, the city you choose to study in, and what kind of accommodation you find.
 Naturally, full study abroad programs are more expensive than just taking a single semester or course abroad.
 Therefore, it’s important to plan in advance in order to know how much financial support you will need.